stefreschke/hwr-oop-project-template/README.md

-# HWR OOP Lecture Project Template
+# HWR OOP Lecture Project: Bowling!

-[TODO]: # (Change README.md Headline to better fit to your project!)

 This repository contains a student project created for an ongoing lecture on object-oriented programming with Java at HWR Berlin (summer term 2022).